The Architecture of the Invisible: Organization and the Social Brain

 By using the ant, your subconscious can work through the "logic" of your social and professional life while keeping you in a state of restorative sleep.
 It is a testament to the efficiency of your mind.
 It chooses the smallest tool to do the biggest job.

 As you reflect on these tiny visitors, remember that your subconscious has no hierarchy of size.
 A single ant can contain as much truth as a galaxy.
-If you've recently had other animal encounters in your sleep, you might find that Dreaming of Dogs: Meaning and Interpretation offers a different perspective on loyalty and protection that complements the ant's message of community.
+If you've recently had other animal encounters in your sleep, you might find that dogs offers a different perspective on loyalty and protection that complements the ant's message of community.

 ---